-1. Positive test (RT-PCR) result for SARS-CoV-2 infection at the time of Screening or Day -1.
+1. Positive test result for SARS-CoV-2 infection at the time of Screening or Day -1.
 2. Evidence or history of clinically significant hematological, renal, endocrine, pulmonary, gastrointestinal, cardiovascular, hepatic, psychiatric, neurological, or allergic disease (including drug allergies, but excluding untreated, asymptomatic, seasonal allergies at the time of dosing).

-3. Clinically relevant abnormalities requiring treatment (eg, acute myocardial infarction, serious tachy or bradyarrhythmias) or indicating serious underlying heart disease (eg, prolonged PR or QT interval, cardiomyopathy, underlying structural heart disease, Wolff Parkinson-White syndrome).
-4. Any condition possibly affecting drug absorption (eg, gastrectomy, cholecystectomy) 5.
-History of HIV infection, hepatitis B, or hepatitis C; positive testing for HIV, HBsAg, HBcAb, or HCVAb.
+3. Any history of malignancy (with the exception of adequately treated or excised non-metastatic basal cell or squamous cell carcinoma of the skin or cervical carcinoma in situ).
+4. Clinically relevant abnormalities requiring treatment (eg, acute myocardial infarction, serious tachy- or brady-arrhythmias) or indicating serious underlying heart disease (eg, prolonged PR interval, cardiomyopathy, underlying structural heart disease, Wolff Parkinson-White syndrome).
+5. Any condition possibly affecting drug absorption (eg, gastrectomy, cholecystectomy) 6.
+History of HIV infection, hepatitis B, or hepatitis C; positive testing for HIV, HbsAb, HbsAg, HbcAb, or HCVAb.
 Hepatitis B vaccination is allowed.
-6. Any conduction abnormality (including but not specific to left or right complete bundle branch block, or AV block [2nd degree or higher]).
-7. Subjects shown to carry or be positive for HLA-B1502 and HLA-A3101 (genotyping alleles/markers related with carbamazepine-associated Stevens-Johnson syndrome or toxic epidermal necrolysis) 8.
-History of aplastic anemia and agranulocytosis 9.
-History of bone marrow suppression 10.
-History of a mixed seizure disorder that includes atypical absence seizures (could induce frequency of generalized convulsion.), 11.
-Other medical or psychiatric condition including recent (within the past year) or active suicidal ideation/behavior or laboratory abnormality or other conditions or situations related to COVID-19 pandemic (eg, Contact with positive case, residence, or travel to an area with high incidence) that may increase the risk of study participation or, in the investigator's judgment, make the participant inappropriate for the study.
+7. Any conduction abnormality (including but not specific to left or right complete bundle branch block, or AV block [2nd degree or higher]).
+8. Having undergone neuraxial intervention or undergoing spinal puncture 12 weeks prior to study start or planned neuraxial intervention or spinal puncture within 12 weeks after the end of the study.
+9. Active pathological bleeding or risk of bleeding including prior personal or familiar history of abnormal bleeding, hereditary or acquired coagulation or platelet disorder or abnormal coagulation test (PT/INR or PTT/aPTT greater than upper limit of normal) result at screening.
+10. Mechanical prosthetic heart valve surgery.
+11. Other medical or psychiatric condition including recent (within the past year) or active suicidal ideation/behavior or laboratory abnormality or other conditions or situations related to COVID-19 pandemic (eg, Contact with positive case, residence, or travel to an area with high incidence) that may increase the risk of study participation or, in the investigator's judgment, make the participant inappropriate for the study.